 After sweeping changes were made to Colorado’s drug laws in 2013, Colorado law now breaks drug-related offenses down into two general categories: Drug Misdemeanors (DM) and Drug Felonies (DF).
 Each category is further divided into “levels”: Drug Misdemeanors have two levels, DM1 and DM2, while Drug Felonies have four levels, DF1, DF2, DF3, and DF4.

-The possible sentences for each level of Colorado drug crimes is as follows:
+The possible sentences for each level of Colorado drug crimes are as follows:

 Maximum: 18 months’ imprisonment, $5,000 fine, or both